Robert Graboyes

-Robert F. Graboyes is an economist, journalist, and musician at RFG Counterpoint, LLC in Alexandria, Virginia.
-Author of Fortress and Frontier in American Health Care and publisher of Bastiat's Window on Substack, he writes on the technology and politicization of healthcare.
-He has taught health economics and in 2014 received the Reason Foundation's Bastiat Prize for Journalism.
+Robert F. Graboyes is an economist, journalist, and musician at RFG Counterpoint, LLC, in Alexandria, Virginia.
+Author of Fortress and Frontier in American Health Care and publisher of the newsletter Bastiat's Window, he writes on the technology and politicization of healthcare.
+He has taught health economics, and received the Reason Foundation's Bastiat Prize for Journalism in 2014.

 Education and teaching

-Dr. Robert F. Graboyes earned his PhD in economics from Columbia University.
+Graboyes earned his PhD in economics from Columbia University.
 He also earned master's degrees from Columbia University, Virginia Commonwealth University, and the College of William and Mary, as well as a bachelor's degree from the University of Virginia.
 He taught full-time at the University of Richmond and, over a 20-year period, also taught part-time at Virginia Commonwealth University, the University of Virginia, George Washington University, and George Mason University.